-Prior to Cenaiyda’s work at Sam Houston State University, she provided individual and family counseling in a variety of settings including the non-profit sector and residential treatment setting in the Houston area.
-She has worked with various large organizations in Houston to include the Harris County Juvenile Probation Department, Mental Health and Mental Retardation Authority, and Mayor Lee Brown’s Anti-Gang Office(Truancy Prevention Pilot Project).
+Prior to her joining SHSU, Cenaiyda worked with various large organizations in Houston to include Family Services of Greater Houston, Harris County Juvenile Probation Department, Mental Health and Mental Retardation Authority, and Mayor Lee Brown’s Anti-Gang Office.
 Cenaiyda has a strong desire to help and serve those in need.
 She served as a Peace Corps volunteer in the Youth Development sector in Central America for two years after completing her master’s degree.
 Once she completed her service as a volunteer, her entire perspective on life shifted.
 She has served as a short term missionary to Guatemala for several years helping translate for doctors and nurses providing care to families living in rural areas of Guatemala.
 She enjoys spending time with her young son and exploring the world through his eyes.
 Her passions include hiking, traveling, and daily practice of Benedictine spirituality in her professional and personal life.